Realme 9 Pro Plus has been in the market for quite some time.

 The good thing is that you get a fast charger in the box, which can fill the battery in under an hour.

-So overall, the battery life is just decent, but the 5000 mAh battery would have been even nicer.
+So overall, the battery life is just decent, but the 5000 mAh battery would have improved the battery significantly.

 No SD Card Slot

 Realme is a brand that used to offer two sim slots with a dedicated SD card slot.

 But this time around, we see no SD card slot on the Realme 9 Pro Plus.